lumi-ai-factory/data_management/content/3-1_fair_data_for_industry.md

 >- FAIR does not mean open.
 Proprietary and confidential data can be FAIR.
 >- FAIR supports automation, scalability, reproducibility, and efficient compute use.

-In a business and high‑performance computing (HPC) environment, FAIR data refers to data that is Findable, Accessible, Interoperable, and Reusable—in practice meaning that data is
+In a business and high‑performance computing (HPC) environment, FAIR data refers to data that is Findable, Accessible, Interoperable, and Reusable.
+In practice meaning that data is

 - **well‑structured,**
 - **consistently documented, and**